Kevin-Wu-12/LoL-VisionScore-Analysis/_site/README.md

 `position`           | player's position                         |
 `result`             | outcome of the match (1 for 1 0 for loss) |
 `league`             | league tournament where it took place     |
-`vspm`               | visions core per minute                    |
+`vspm`               | vision score per minute                    |
 `visionscore`        | total vision score                        |
 `controlwardsbought` | amount of control wards bought            |
 `wardskilled`        | total wards killed                        |
 `wpm`                | wards placed per minute                   |
-`wardsplaced`        | wardsplaced                               |
+`wardsplaced`        | number of wards placed                               |
 `gamelength`         | length of the game (minutes)              |
-`pentakills`         | number of pentakills              |
+`pentakills`         | number of penta kills              |

 # Data Cleaning and EDA (Exploratory Data Analysis)

 ## Data Cleaning

-To clean and preprocess the data, my first step was to first identify missing values in the data.
-I discovered that for the columns related to vision like `visionscore` and `vspm` had 12 missing values when the `datacompletness` was "partial" and when the specific game id was `8479-8479_game_1`.
+To clean and preprocess the data, my first step was to first identify missing values.
+I discovered that for the columns related to vision like `visionscore` and `vspm` had 12 missing values when the `datacompleteness"` was "partial" and when the specific game id was `8479-8479_game_1`.
 Given that this represents a very small subset of the data, I opted for listwise deletion to remove these rows before proceeding to the next steps.

 Next, I created a new column to assess vision efficiency by calculating the average team vision score per minute `vspm` for each `teamid`.
 Using this column, I then added a binary above mean column to indicate whether a team's vision score was above `1` or below `0` the mean.

+After I also encoded the result column to make 1s represent `Win` and 0s represent `Loss`

 I then standardized all numerical columns using a custom helper function with StandardScaler to ensure the data was properly scaled for analysis.